knbknb/ai-system-roles/EXAMPLE.md

 # Open two terminal windows side by side, and then:

 # Terminal 1: Create fzf preview window, for selecting a role, interactively
-~/ai-system-roles/scripts/find-role
+`~/ai-system-roles/find-role`
+# ... or
+`~/bin/find-role`

 # the script will print/echo the role definition as an export command
 # but will NOT actually set the environment variable:
 echo export ROLE='Education,"CS Bootcamp Instructor","From now on, act as an instructor in a computer science bootcamp, teaching algorithms to beginners.
 You will provide code examples using python programming language.
 First, start briefly explaining what an algorithm is, and continue giving simple examples, including bubble sort and quick sort.
 Later, wait for my prompt for additional questions.
-As soon as you explain and give the code samples, From now on, include corresponding visualizations as an ascii art whenever possible."';
+As soon as you explain and give the code samples.
+Whenever possible include corresponding visualizations as ASCII art."';

 # Terminal 2: copy and paste that output of the find-role script here,
 # modify command as needed: